Marathon Petroleum has a long running commitment to fuel its customers. The former refining and marketing unit of

 operates seven refineries with the capacity to process about 1.8 million barrels of crude oil a day.
 Marathon Petroleum sells refined products through a nationwide network of branded gas stations.
 It also holds stakes in pipelines and is one of the largest asphalt and light oil product terminal operators in the US.
 The company distributes petroleum products wholesale to private-brand marketers and to large commercial and industrial consumers, as well as to the spot market.

-Marathon's operations consist of three business segments.
-Its Refining & Marketing segment, which made up more than 70% of the company's total revenue in 2015, refines crude oil and other feedstocks at seven refineries in the US Gulf Coast and Midwest regions, purchases ethanol and refined products for resale, and distributes refined products.
+Marathon’s operations consist of three business segments.
+Its Refining & Marketing segment, which makes up 68% of the company's total revenue, refines crude oil and other feedstocks at seven refineries in the US Gulf Coast and Midwest regions, purchases ethanol and refined products for resale, and distributes refined products.
 It sells refined products to wholesale marketing customers, buyers on the spot market, its Speedway business segment and to independent entrepreneurs who operate Marathon retail outlets.

-The Speedway segment (27% of revenue) sells transportation fuels and convenience products in the retail market in the Midwest, primarily through Speedway convenience stores.
-The Midstream segment (1% of revenue) transports crude oil and other feedstocks to Marathon Petroleum's refineries and other locations, delivers refined products to wholesale and retail markets and affiliated pipeline assets and investments.
+The Speedway segment (29%) sells transportation fuels and convenience products in the retail market in the Midwest, primarily through Speedway convenience stores.
+The Midstream segment (3% of revenue) transports crude oil and other feedstocks to Marathon Petroleum's refineries and other locations, delivers refined products to wholesale and retail markets and affiliated pipeline assets and investments.

 Sales and Marketing